-COVID-19-As discussed within the 'Recent Developments' section, due to the COVID-19 Pandemic, the Company was unable to advertise in the theaters, and thus unable to generate the majority of its revenue, for the approximate six months of 2020 that the theaters were closed.
-The Company's ability to advertise within the reopened theaters has been and will continue to be limited due to reduced movie schedules and patron capacities at many network theaters and the timing and frequency of new major motion picture releases as compared to prior years due to the COVID-19 Pandemic.
+COVID-19-As discussed within the 'Recent Developments' section, due to the COVID-19 Pandemic certain theaters within the Company's network were temporarily closed during a portion of the year ended December 30, 2021.
+The Company's ability to advertise within theaters once opened was limited for part of the year due to reduced movie schedules and patron capacities at many network theaters and the timing and frequency of new major motion picture releases as compared to prior years due to the COVID-19 Pandemic.
 Our theater access fees, network affiliate payments and Platinum Spot revenue share payments are driven by attendance, active screens and/or revenue, and therefore, are not incurred when theaters are closed and attendance-based fees will be reduced for the period of time that attendance is lower than historical levels.